kiiichi/burn-the-tape/FDE_note.md

    - Edit the mesh override object and both set the mesh is 0.01 μm in **dx** and **dy**

 We can iterate these steps to get optimal results
+***

+## 5. Analysis Demo

+- In the **eigensolver analysis** window , you can find the mode list shows the effective index of each mode , the loss and polarization fractions.

+- We can polt the material roperties or the model fields and to select whitch component to plot in mode plot options.

+- We can zoom in and out of the plot using mouse buttons.

+- Frequency

+   - The frequency sweep setting can be found in the **Frequency analysis** tab.
+There We can set the wavelength range starting at 1.5 micron to 1.6micron.
+Set the **number of points** to sweep to 10 and the **number of test modes** to 8.

+   - The **track selected mode** use **detailed dispersion calculation** and **store mode profiles** while tracking need to be selected to export the resulting data to interconnect whitch is numerical photonic integrated circuit simulator.

+   - Make sure the fundamental TE mode of the waveguide is selected before running the sweep since this is our mode of interest to run the calculation click **frequency sweep**.